Post-Professional Architecture MS (Summer entrance only), Brooklyn campus

 Post-Professional Architecture and Urban Design MS (Summer entrance only), Brooklyn campus

-Summer, fall, spring program: (May 30 to August 10) Arrive May 29 (tentative): Applicants must have earned a Bachelor of Architecture (five-year B. Arch) from an accredited school of architecture.
-Applicants should submit all materials as early as possible in order to ensure enough time to review and make decisions and to get the I-20.
-Ideally, applicants (particularly international applicants) should submit all materials, including portfolio, by December 1.
-Applicants will be accepted after the deadline of January 5 only if there is room.
-Applicants must submit all materials by January 5 at the latest to ensure enough time to review and make decisions.
-Post-professional applicants for both the MS in Architecture and the MS in Architecture and Urban Design must present a portfolio (online at pratt.slideroom.com or in print format) providing evidence of qualifications to participate in advanced studies.
+Applicants must have received a Bachelor of Architecture (five-year program) from an accredited school of architecture.
+These programs are three semesters, beginning in summer and ending in spring.
+Applicants should submit all materials as early as possible in order to ensure enough time to review and make decisions and in the case of international students to get the I-20.
+Ideally, applicants (particularly international applicants) should submit all materials including portfolio by December 1.
+Applications will be accepted after the deadline of January 5 only if there is room.
+Portfolio should be submitted at pratt.slideroom.com).
 In exceptional circumstances, licensed architects with extensive professional work experience but without the five-year professional degree may ask for special consideration and review of their portfolio to establish proficiency for admission.
-The GRE is not required.
-This program begins in Summer only and ends in Spring for a total of three consecutive semesters.
+The minimum required TOEFL score is 79 (Internet), and the required IELTS score is 6.5.